itnatepena/azure-vm-network-project/README.md

-# Azure Virtual Machine Network Inspection Project
+# Azure Virtual Machine Network "Inception" Project

 This project guides you in setting up two Virtual Machines (VMs) one within the other, using the same network with Azure and inspecting network traffic between the two machines using Wireshark.
+This project essentially shows you what "nesting" is by demonstrating step by step.

 This project assumes you have a basic familiarity with Azure and have an Azure account.